Marlins vs. Reds Player Props Betting Odds

 Arraez Stats

-- Arraez has put up 157 hits with 26 doubles, two triples, three home runs and 31 walks.
-He has driven in 52 runs with one stolen base.
+- Arraez has 157 hits with 26 doubles, two triples, three home runs, 31 walks and 52 RBI.
+He's also stolen one base.

 Arraez Recent Games